 Tacos, margaritas, tortilla chips…oh my!
-Cinco de Mayo is around the corner and it inspired this meal prep.
-If you love Mexican food, but are trying to eat clean and reach your fitness goals, you’ll want to read on.
+If you love Mexican food but are trying to eat clean and reach your fitness goals, you’ll want to read on.

 What if you could eat Mexican food at every single meal and still stick to your nutrition plan?
 I am happy to say that you can!